 Staff reserves the right to assess all items for safety regardless if it is included in this list.

 Items that must be stored in the safe

 Any items that are stored in the safe must remain there until the patient is discharged from JHH.
 Items that must be kept in the safe included, but are not limited to cell phones, checks, credit cards, drivers’ licenses, food stamps, insurance cards, keys, money over $10, Medicaid/Medicare cards, necklaces, wallets, and any other jewelry or items that the patient would like to keep safe until discharged.
 Upon arrival to JHH, if the patient has tobacco products, those items will be secured until the patient is discharged.

 Can I have visitors?

 Visitors are permitted in visitation rooms during visiting hours only.
-Hours are Monday – Friday 7pm to 8pm, and Saturday – Sunday 3pm – 4pm.
+Hours are Tuesday and Friday 6pm to 7pm, and Saturday and Sunday 1pm – 2pm.
 Visitors must check in at the front desk.
 Phone calls can be received during specified hours, but phones will shut off from 11pm until 6am.